SpaceGiraffe-io/ReqHubNode/README.md

 });
 ```

-You can also add it to a path:
+You can also add it to a group of endpoints that share a common base route:
 ```js
 // All endpoints starting with /example will use ReqHub app.use('/example', reqhubMiddleware);